Etol1LC/rmp/README.md

 - Don't use spaces inside bytebeat expression.
 - Evaluate code with F2
 - Every message must end with ;
+- Remember, bytebeats can get very very loud.
+Always control the main volume and you can always go to no sound evaluating this line: vl -100 10; (keep this line at hand!!!)

 The cheat.rmp file already has a collection of expressions that I hope will help you start exploring bytebeat.